ReinProject/python-rein/doc/HOWTO-setup-rein.md

 <img src="http://reinproject.org/img/dumpprivkey1.png">

-After a second or two, this will print out the private key for the address.
+After a second or two, this will print out the private key.

 <img src="http://reinproject.org/img/dumpprivkey2.png">

-Copy the private key (redacted) and paste it in for the Delegate Bitcoin private key.
-You will repeat this process for the Master address but before we do that, let's answer the prompts around being a mediator.
+Copy this key to the Delegate Bitcoin private key field.

-If you choose to be a mediator, you will be prompted for your mediation fee in percent.
-For example, if you put 5% here, you would earn 0.05 BTC for mediating a 1 BTC transaction, whether you need to resolve a dispute or not.
+Choose whether you want to be a mediator or not and set your fee.
+For example, if you put 3% here, you would earn 0.003 BTC for mediating a 0.1 BTC transaction, whether you need to resolve a dispute or not.
+Click next.

 ###Sign the enrollment

-You should now have a section of text on the screen that starts with "Rein User Enrollment".
+Based on the information you entered, a document called an enrollment will be made.
 To finish creating your user account, we'll sign this text using the Bitcoin Signature Tool.

-For simplicity the same content is saved in a file called enrollment.txt in your ~/python-rein/ directory.

 Open your browser and open the file at ~/Rein/bitcoin-signature-tool/index.html.
 Click over to the Sign tab and repeat the above procedure to get the private key for your Master Bitcoin address.